 The Microfinance Lunch Break is a biannual event in Brussels to keep the financial sector in Belgium up to date with news from the world of microfinance and microinsurance.
+The next edition will take place on Friday 5th of June 2015.

 Client value or business case?
 Finding the magical balance in microinsurance.